 I keep this page up to date with my opinions of the best choices for inexpensive, secure, WordPress hosting with a decent level of support.
 The links below are affiliate links, so I get a payment if you buy service from them after following those links.
-However, I list the companies I honestly think are best and have worked with myself.
+I’ve personally worked with all these providers, and only list companies I honestly think are best.
 They frequently run sales, so compare their current prices.
 The differences among them are not sharp enough to outweigh a 60% discount.
+Also pay attention to their regular prices, because unless you want to move your website every couple years, that’s the price you’ll pay long-term.